 Tissue Flap Procedure

-A women's own tissue is taken from the abdomen or back to create a mound to reconstruct the breast.
+A woman's own tissue is taken from the abdomen or back to create a mound to reconstruct the breast.
 The tissue is sometimes kept attached to its original blood supply or it is disconnected and reconnected to a blood supply near the new location.
 Some patients also have nipple reconstruction, which is created using tissue from the back or abdomen flap.
 The nipple is then tattooed in order to resemble the color of a nipple.
 A prosthetic nipple is also an option and can be created by making a copy of your natural nipple.

 A prosthesis, or breast form, is an alternative to reconstructive surgery.
 A prosthesis offers the appearance of breasts without surgery.
 This is a device that is worn inside a bra or bathing suit to permit a balanced appearance when clothed.
 Breast prostheses come in many shapes, sizes, and materials (silicone gel, foam, or fiberfill interior).
 Breast prosthetic devices are often covered by insurance plans.